OM-PRAKASH-BIDHAR/PizzaWeb/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Debugshala.

 ## Contact

-For any questions or feedback, please contact [sakshiy1627@gmail.com].
+For any questions or feedback, please contact [bidharomprakash@gmail.com].